junh4533/independent_study-arduino/entries/entry3.md

 12. Connect to PWM pin 10
 13. Connect to PWM pin 9
 14. Connect to PWM pin 8
-15. 5v for backlighting
+15. 5v: backlighting
-16. Ground for backlighting
+16. Ground: backlighting

 ** This pin is usually connected to a potentiometer for voltage regulation.
 The higher the voltage, the higher the contrast.